onezeroone-dev/OZO-Windows-Installer-Customizer/GUIDE.md

     ```
 * Use this *Index* number to mount the desired image:
     ```powershell
-    Mount-WindowsImage -Path "C:\Imaging\Mount" -ImagePath "C:\Imaging\WIM\22H2\install.wim" -Index 6
+    Mount-WindowsImage -Path "C:\Imaging\Mount" -ImagePath "C:\Imaging\WIM\24H2\install.wim" -Index 6
     ```
-* Enumerate the AppX Packages and make a note of any packages you would like to remove from the image (these will be listed in the JSON configuration file later):
+* Enumerate the AppX Packages and make a note of any packages you would like to remove from the image.
+These will be listed in the JSON configuration file in _Configure Jobs_ (below):

     ```powershell
     (Get-AppxProvisionedPackage -Path "C:\Imaging\Mount").DisplayName